LocalizedMC/LocalizedMC.github.io/README.md

 # LocalizedMC
-We working localization in minecraft mods
+We working localization on minecraft mods